eugenecohen-osu/chi-gem5/chi-report.md

 ./docker-run run-all.sh
 ```

-Results for runs will appear in directory starting with the `out_` prefix with graphs generated in the `png` subdirecdtory.
+Results for runs will appear in directory starting with the `out_` prefix with graphs generated in the `png` subdirectory.

 # References